Spec Ops II: Green Berets

 Spec Ops II: Green Berets is a tactical shooter video game developed by Zombie Studios and published by Ripcord Games exclusively for Microsoft Windows.
 It is the second game in the Spec Ops series.
 A remake was released in 2000 for the Dreamcast entitled Spec Ops II: Omega Squad.

 Reception

 Green Berets received mixed reviews according to GameRankings, while Omega Squad also received mixed reviews according to Metacritic.
 Max Everingham of NextGen called the former "a second effort that, stupefyingly, manages to be far worse than the first."

 Expansion

-Spec Ops II: Operation Bravo is an expansion pack and was released online the following year.
+Spec Ops II: Operation Bravo is a free expansion pack released online on December 31, 1999.
+It features 25 new maps and modes along with various other improvements to the game.